akranga/kube-workshop/lab-02/README.md

 127.0.0.1   kubernetes.io/hostname=127.0.0.1   Ready
 ```

-## It is time to open Kubernets Dashboard
+## It is time to open Kubernetes Dashboard

 Dashboard is the Kubernetes web console that helps you navigate through the different pods.
 Open your browser and go to the:
 https://YOUR-IP-ADDRESS/api/v1/proxy/namespaces/kube-system/services/kubernetes-dashboard